andersganander/albumtalk/README.md

 <img src="src/assets/doc_images/features/NavBar.png" width="800" alt="Menu" >

-- Depending on if the user has logged in or not there are also options for Sign In, Sign Out and Sign Up
+- Depending on if the user has logged in or not there are also options for Feed, Sign In, Sign Out and Sign Up
 - When the user is logged in, the users Avatar is displayed in the upper right corner

 <img src="src/assets/doc_images/features/NavBar_Logged_in.png" width="800" alt="Menu" >

 - On smaller screens there's a hamburger menu and a slide out menu to the left with the same options and the same logic for login and logout

+Note: The feed feature was added after the following screenshots were taken and is therefore not present in the menu on the screenshots.

 ### Home page / Albums page